raliev/recommender-algorithms/visualizations_info/funksvd.md

+---
+### Objective
+Shows the Root Mean Squared Error (RMSE) calculated on the *observed ratings* in the training set over iterations.
+A decreasing trend indicates the model is learning to better predict the known ratings and converging.
+Lower RMSE generally suggests better predictive accuracy on the training data.

+---
 ### Factor Change Norm Plot
 This plot shows the **rate of change** of the User (P) and Item (Q) factor matrices at each iteration, measured by the Frobenius norm.